 2. Round Rock

 Round Rock is located about 20 miles from Austin.
 It is estimated to have a population of about 120,000 inhabitants.
-Once known as a sleepy suburb, it has grown to become a booming neighborhood.
+Once known as a sleeper one of Austin’s suburbs, it has grown to become a booming neighborhood, surpassing other Austin suburbs.

-From healthcare to tech, Round Rock is home to major employers.
+From healthcare to tech, it;s is home to major employers.
 These include Hospira, TECO-Westinghouse, Emerson, and Dell.
 With such employment heavyweights in the area, there is no doubt Round Rock is an employment hub.

-There are various types of homes in Round Rock.
+There are various types of homes in the neighborhood.
 They range from those built in the 70s and 80s to the recently built modern ones.
+Whether you’re looking for single-family homes or apartments, Round Rock has something for you.

 The neighborhood is also conveniently located beside abundant outdoor experiences, making it a top spot for investors.